sumanbhattarai/JAVA/Applet/ReadMe.md

+# Applet programming

+- An Applet in a java Program that runs in a web browser.

+- An applet in a java class that extends the java.applet.Applet class

+- No main() method.

+- Applet are designed to be embedded within an HTML page.

+- JVM is required to view an applet.

+- Applet have strict security rules that are enforced by the web browser.

+# Two types of Applet

+- Based on Applet class:

+– These Applets use the Abstract Window ToolKit(AWT) to provide the graphical user interface.
+– This style of Applet has been available since java was first created.

+- Based on JApplet class :

+– Are based on the Swing class JApplet, which inherits Applet.
+– Swing applets use the Swing classes to provide the G.U.I.

 # Applet Initialization and Termination

 - When an applet begins , the following methods are called in this sequence .